holycrap872/ucls-ml-ai/CourseMaterial/06_ai_in_society/problem_set_data_structures_2.md

    **value** with the highest frequency in a dictionary.
 8. Create a function that takes an integer as an input and returns a list containing all of the primes less than or equal to the given number.
+   - For example: `11 -> [2, 3, 5, 7, 11]`
+   - Hint: Use the function your created for problem 0 in your solution
 9. Create a function that takes a string as an input and returns a list of all two-length substrings.
    - For example: `"compu" -> ["co", "om", "mp", "pu"]`